 Daniel Potter freely admits he’s not an expert on monarchs.
-But as a professor of Entomology at the University of Kentucky, he and his grad students sure love to run experiments.
-Recently, they completed a 2-year study on the likes and dislikes of the popular orange and black butterfly.
+But as Professor of Entomology at the University of Kentucky, he and his grad students sure love to run experiments.
+Recently, they completed a two-year study on the likes and dislikes of the popular orange and black butterfly.
 Now for the first time ever, there’s a roadmap for building the perfect monarch garden.

 WHY WE CARE

 If you’re reading this post, you’re probably already a monarch fan.
 The butterflies’ annual migration from Mexico to Canada is one of the most spectacular events worldwide.
-All told, the tiny insects fly upwards of 2000 miles roundtrip each spring, stopping four times along the way to breed and lay their eggs.
+All told, the tiny insects fly upwards of 2000 miles round trip each spring, stopping four times to breed and lay their eggs.
 They are the only butterfly species to make such a long, two-way migration.

-The past 25 years, however, have seen a sharp decline in monarch populations.
-Part of this is due to loss of habitat at the butterflies’ overwintering site in Mexico.
+Over the past 25 years, however, there’s been a sharp decline in monarch populations.
+Part of this is due to a loss of habitat at the butterflies’ overwintering site in Mexico.
 Activities such as logging, agriculture and urbanization have all taken their toll on the central highland forests that play host to the insects six months out of every year.

 But by far the most significant factor driving the decline is the dwindling supply of a plant called milkweed.
-The native wildflower is the only plant that monarch caterpillars will feed on.
+The native wildflower is the only plant that monarch caterpillars will eat.
 And without it, the butterflies cannot complete their life cycle, sustain their migration and ultimately, perpetuate their species.

 MONARCH BUTTERFLY GARDENS NEED MILKWEED

 According to the North American Monarch Conservation Plan, we need 1.8 billion milkweed stems to replace those that have been lost to agriculture and urbanization.
-And these contributions need to come from all land sectors in order to sustain the annual migration.
-This includes farms, roadsides, schools, zoos, rights of way and yes, suburban and urban gardens located along the butterflies’ migratory corridor.
+And to sustain the annual migration, these contributions need to come from all land sectors.
+This includes farms, roadsides, schools, zoos and rights of way.
+And it also includes suburban and urban gardens located along the butterflies’ migratory corridor.

 WHAT MONARCHS LIKE

-And as it turns out, the Waystation Program Registry provided the perfect jumping off point for Potter’s research into monarch butterfly gardens.
-A quick Google Earth search revealed hundreds of habitats dotted along the butterflies’ northward route.
-Furthermore, they represented every kind of landscape.
+As it happened, the Waystation Program Registry provided the perfect jumping off point for Potter’s research into monarch butterfly gardens.
+A quick Google Earth search by his team revealed hundreds of habitats scattered along the butterflies’ northward route.
+What’s more, they represented every kind of landscape.

 As Potter put it, ‘Some were non-structured, others ‘wild’, and still others were surrounded by hardscape or located in open rural areas.’
 Below are some aerial shots of a few of them.
 (Photo courtesy Dr. Daniel Potter.)

-What Potter and his team wondered was this – with all of this diversity, could there be certain habitats that appealed to monarchs more than others?
-The group decided to survey 22 citizen-planted Waystations in an effort to find out.
-Their research ended up producing some interesting results.
+What Potter and his team wondered was this – with all of this diversity, were there certain habitats that the butterflies found more attractive than others?
+To find the answer, the group decided to survey 22 citizen-planted Waystations.
+Below are some key outcomes from their investigation.

 1. MONARCHS LIKE STRUCTURE

 Like most species, monarchs use visual cues to zero in on what they’re looking for.
 And in the butterflies’ case, these ‘search images’ are made up exclusively of milkweed.
-But as the Registry revealed, not all waystations were the same.
-Did monarchs favor some monarch butterfly gardens over others?
+But as the Registry revealed, not all Waystations are the same.
+Did monarchs favor certain monarch butterfly gardens over others?